filecoin-project/boost/documentation/devnet.md

 Note that above you already ran a command to export FULLNODE_API (and point it to your local devnet lotus daemon).

-Note also that the provider address is `t01000`
+Note also that the provider address is `t01000` and you will need to supply an appropriate `--storage-price` when using `boost deal` since the devnet has a minimum price.
+Alternatively, using "Settings" in the Boost web UI to set the deal price to zero.